-You will therefore need to purchase genealogy software!
+You need to buy genealogy software!

 You will be able to see what data you already have and thus save time redoing what you have already researched.

 Also, using a computer program will free you from redrawing your family tree with a pencil and ruler every time that you find new information.

 Charts can also be created with these packages that can show relationships between ancestors and yourself, or the descendants of an ancestor for example.

-Information such as birth, marriage and death for example can easily be added to these charts.
+Information such as birth, marriage, and death for example can easily be added to these charts.

-There’s even more that you can do with genealogy software programs!
+There’s even more that you can do!